 - Discuss the use of social valuation and explain different methodologies.

 - Design an impact map and measurement action plan for your own project.

 This course has wide appeal to anyone looking to understand or apply social impact measurement.
 Previous participants have included CEOs of social enterprises and charitable organisations, change managers, CSR executives, programme managers and project officers.

-Elizabeth Cox is an experienced economist who has led the New Economics Foundation’s UK and international research on localities and local economies over 13 years, and has now taken up a position with NEF Consulting as Associate Director.
+Elizabeth Cox is an experienced economist who has led the New Economics Foundation’s UK and international research on localities and local economies over 13 years, and is now Director of NEF Consulting.

 Her work ranges from developing learning-based programmes around sustainability, supporting communities to develop community economic development plans, working with project teams to develop theories of change, to developing impact frameworks for social impact investors and social businesses, and research design.